Sierra Vista, Arizona: Regional health concerns

 Residents and health professionals became concerned after observing an elevated number of leukemia and related childhood cancer cases being reported in Sierra Vista since 1995.
 In 2001, with seven reported cases since 1995, the Arizona Department of Health Services (ADHS) determined the number of cases was statistically elevated over the expected norm.
 In response, the ADHS launched an environmental review of air, drinking water and soil in the Sierra Vista area to determine if environmental exposure had placed residents at greater risk of childhood leukemia or other cancers.
 By October 2002, the ADHS in conjunction with the Arizona Cancer Registry, determined that, "No common environmental exposure from drinking water, ambient air or waste sites were identified that might have placed residents of the Sierra Vista area at greater risk of developing leukemia."
 No further action was recommended at that time.

 In 2003, three more cases of leukemia were reported.
 The Centers for Disease Control (CDC) was hesitant to investigate in depth, initially leaving the matter to state health departments, but became involved after the ADHS requested their assistance in the spring of 2003.
 The CDC concluded two formal studies, in 2004 and 2006, with mixed results.
 They did not discover any environmental causes for the increased incidence of leukemia, but they did note that they only tested four children with leukemia.
 They cautioned that with such a small number of study participants, "any attempt to measure associations between environmental exposure and disease would be inherently suspect and not statistically appropriate."
 Biological samples were tested for 128 chemicals, with results showing average or below average levels for all chemicals except tungsten, styrene and PCB-52, which were above average.

 There were no more reported cases in the several years following the CDC reports, bringing the occurrence statistics back in line with national averages.
 However, with a total of thirteen children diagnosed and another five potentially linked cases being investigated since 1995, some people still have concerns.

 Transportation

 Sierra Vista is supported by a public mass transit system called Vista Transit, operated by the city.
 Huachuca City Transit operates between Huachuca City and Sierra Vista.
 Cochise Connection runs between Douglas, Bisbee, and Sierra Vista.
-Greyhound Lines offers service from Sierra Vista to Tucson and Phoenix.

 There are two highways (SR 90 and SR 92) connecting Sierra Vista with neighboring communities.
 The city is also served by the Sierra Vista Municipal Airport (FHU) which is jointly operated by the U.S. Army as Libby Army Airfield.
-Currently there are no commercial flights arriving to or departing from FHU.
+There are no commercial flights arriving to or departing from FHU.